jam1k/ssh_junior_developer/readme.md

+# Description
+The project is developed for Junior Developer position at SSH.

 # Setting up the flask invironment.
 Run bash script init.sh.
 # It will install flask, cerberus and pytest in virtual env.
 ```